whirlwindBlog/fromTheWhirlwind/content/post/Physics-PhD-Education.md

 2. Introduce advanced mathematical techniques in the fields where they are most prevalent
 3. By 1. and 2. create a common cultural foundation among physicists.

+In this framework there's still room for modernization.
+The whole physics curriculum can be redone to focus much more on numerical techniques, now that computational power is cheap and ubiquitous.